alvinwan/piipod/README.md

 In case the installation script fails, you may execute the contents of the installation bash script line by line:

-1. Setup a new virtual environment: `python3 -m virtualenv env`.
+1. Setup a new virtual environment: `conda create -n piipod python=3.4`.
-1. Start the virtual environment: `source env/bin/activate`.
+1. Start the virtual environment: `source activate piipod`.
 1. Install all requirements: `pip install -r requirements.txt`.
 1. Make a new configuration file: `cp default-config.cfg config.cfg`.
-1. Add valid MySQL user credentials to `queue.cfg`.
+1. Add valid MySQL user credentials to `config.cfg`.
 1. Create the database: `python3 run.py -db create'`.

 Any model modifications should be followed by the following, which will